Santoshrawal1125/SchoolManagementSystem/README.md

 - Note: Some POST endpoints might require additional setup or data in the request body because we are not using ModelViewSets for all views.

 ---

+## 🔹 Note on API Endpoint Design

+To simplify testing and enhance developer experience, this project uses **shortened, role-aware endpoints** that automatically return data scoped to the currently authenticated user.

+### Examples:

+- `/api/departments/` → returns departments **belonging to the logged-in SchoolAdmin's school**
+- `/api/staff/` → returns staff based on whether the user is a **SchoolAdmin** (school-level) or **DepartmentHead** (department-level)
+- `/api/students/` → returns students associated with the **user's school**

+This design reduces the need to pass user-specific filters or query parameters in most cases and allows **easy testing using tools like Postman**.

+✅ These APIs can be extended into full **RESTful nested routes** (e.g., `/api/schools/{id}/departments/`) for production environments.
+However, this simplified structure was intentionally chosen to:

+- Reduce complexity during testing or evaluation
+- Support fast and context-aware data access
+- Clearly demonstrate role-based authorization behavior

+If you prefer REST-style nested routing, the project is modular and can be easily extended to support it.

 Feel free to reach out if you need help with running or testing the project!